-Opinion: ISS ESG considers the Process for Selection of Eligible Green Projects described by NRW.BANK's Green Bond Framework as aligned with the draft model of EU GBS.
-The issuer shows in its framework the substantial contribution of the green eligible categories to selected environmental objectives, a selection criteria that is in line with the Technical Screening Criteria and Do No Significant Harm criteria for all project categories, and a process at a corporate level that aligns with Minimum Social Safeguards.
+Opinion: ISS ESG considers the Process for Selection of Eligible Green Projects described by NRW.BANK's Green Bond Framework as aligned with the draft model of EU GBS (March 2020).
+The issuer shows in its framework the potential EU Taxonomy activities with which its projects may be aligned with.

-ISS ESG conducted a detailed screening of the procedure in place to identify eligible assets in line with the activity-specific requirements of the EU Taxonomy (see part III of this report).
+ISS ESG conducted a screening of the procedure in place to identify eligible assets in line with the activity-specific requirements of the EU Taxonomy (see part III of this report).